-After careful consideration, our board of directors believes that the executive compensation advisory vote should be held every three years, and therefore our board of directors recommends that you vote for a frequency of every <a href="https://example.com/therefore/every-three-pressure-recommends-that-you-vote-for-green-pressur
+After careful consideration, our board of directors believes that the executive compensation advisory vote should be held every three years, and therefore our board of directors recommends that you vote for a frequency of every THREE YEARS for future executive compensation advisory votes.

 Our board of directors believes that a once every three years, or triennial, executive compensation advisory vote will allow our stockholders to evaluate executive compensation on a more thorough, long-term basis than a more frequent vote.
 Consistent with our view that our executive compensation program should serve as an incentive and retention tool, we take a long-term view of executive compensation and encourage our stockholders to do the same.
-As described in Proposal 4 and in the section of this proxy statement captioned "Executive Compensation," our compensation program emphasizes multi-year incentive compensation, using stock options as the primary long-term incentive vehicle to align our long-term corporate goals and objectives with our executives' compensation.
+As described in Proposal 5 and in the section of this proxy statement captioned "Executive Compensation," our compensation program emphasizes multi-year incentive compensation, using stock options as the primary long-term incentive vehicle to align our long-term corporate goals and objectives with our executives' compensation.
 Too-frequent executive compensation advisory votes may encourage short-term analysis of executive compensation.
 Annual or biennial executive compensation advisory votes also may not allow stockholders sufficient time to evaluate the effect of changes we make to executive compensation.